cea-hpc/modules/INSTALL.rst

  version of the Modules tool to use in order to evaluate the modulefile.
  (default=yes)

+ This installation option defines the default value of the :mconfig:`mcookie_version_check` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.7